bobuk/islands/interactive-answers-eng.md

 ####Transaction on SERP in the interface
 In certain cases, when it is to the advantage of both the user and the website owner, the transaction can be completed entirely on the search results page.
 Examples of this are checking in for a flight or reserving a table at a restaurant.
 To do this, we still use the form description language and the API for real-time interaction.
 In the first case, we must describe the fields for entering data for completing the transaction, and in the second case, we will need to expand the API features to send Yandex status updates for the transaction (possible, pending, confirmed, rejected).

-The only step left in our example is to enter a name, phone number, and the time to deliver the taxi.
+The only step left in our example is to enter the name, phone number, and the time to deliver the taxi.
 If the service's API confirms the order, Yandex will notify the user.

 <img src=http://img-fotki.yandex.ru/get/6709/148869347.0/0_a0b04_e635852d_orig>